 This Protein Ice Cream Bars are one of my favorite treats to make and have on hand all summer long.
 They are cold, creamy, and satisfy your sweet tooth while still helping you meet your protein goals.
 I love having them as a post gym snack or a sneaky treat before bed.

 These bars are made with coconut milk, protein powder, peanut butter (or sunflower seed butter), and sweetened with a little maple syrup for the perfect high protein treat.
-They are so simple to make and the recipe can easily be adjusted to make paleo or dairy-free.
+They are so simple to make and the recipe can easily be adjusted to make paleo, low-carb, or dairy-free.

-- Adaptable - As written, this recipe is made with peanut butter and whey protein, but I have tested a variety of options so that you can make these ice cream bars paleo-friendly, dairy-free, and nut-free.
+✔ Versatile - As written, this recipe is made with peanut butter and whey protein, but I have tested a variety of options so that you can make these ice cream bars paleo-friendly, low-carb, dairy-free, and nut-free.

-There really is no substitution for this ingredients.
-You need to use full-fat canned coconut milk.
-Lite coconut milk or the cartons of coconut milk in the refrigerated section will make these bars too icy.
-I like using Thai Kitchen Organic Coconut Milk.
-I usually buy it at Costco, but Amazon has a good price for a 12 pack.
+Full Fat Coconut Milk – I highly recommend using Thai Kitchen Organic Coconut Milk.
+I purchase it at Costco for a great price and it will make the creamiest ice cream bars.
 Using this brand, the cream and liquid portion separate even at room temperature, so it easy to measure out 1.5 cup of mostly cream and drain the excess liquid.
 You will use almost one full 13.5 oz can in this recipe.
+Other brands of full fat coconut milk will work, but avoid lite coconut milk or the cartons of coconut milk in the refrigerated section as they will make the bars too icy.

-To avoid the recipe becoming overly sweet, I recommend using an unsweetened peanut butter.
-I also tested sunflower seed butter with was a great alternative for those who don't like peanut butter or have an allergy.
+Peanut Butter – To avoid the recipe becoming overly sweet, I recommend using an unsweetened peanut butter.

 Protein Powder Tips